Safety & Regulations | Best Practices | Design & Engineering

 Blast-Rated Doors and How They Protect Your Team Blog Feature

-As the name suggests, blast-rated doors can withstand the force emanating from highly compressed air spreading outwards after an explosion.
-The doors are usually constructed using thick steel and come with features designed to withstand high pound-force per square inch (psi) associated with blast events.
+Blast-rated doors are usually constructed using thick steel and come with features designed to withstand a high level of pounds per square inch (psi) associated with blast events.
 Blast-rated doors are categorized based on the psi they can withstand.

 Importance of Blast-Rated Doors